-Consult here the Organigramme de l'Institut Roi Albert II ant the organigramme des Cliniques Universitaires Saint Luc
+Consult here the Organization chart of King Albert II Institute ant the organization chart of the Cliniques Universitaires Saint Luc

 Prof. Michel Symann, Professor Emeritus at the Faculty of Medicine of the UCL, Chairman of the Board of Directors of the Foundation against Cancer, Advisor to the King Albert II Institute of the Cliniques universitaires Saint-Luc.

 The Scientific Council of the King Albert II Institute is composed of :